SOMIM: An open-source program code for the numerical Search for Optimal Measurements by an Iterative Method: Meaning of output data

-In the example shown in Fig.~\ref{output}, 27 iterations have been performed with the final accessible information being $\mathrm{AI}=0.232\,544$.
+The next block of lines gives the mutual information at the end of each iteration.
+In the example shown in Fig.~\ref{output}, altogether 26 iterations have been performed with the final accessible information being $\mathrm{AI}=0.301\,812$.

-The subsequent two blocks of lines give the $J$ statistical operators and the $K$ elements of the optimal POVM that correspond to the accessible information calculated in the final round of iteration.
-Each statistical operator/POVM element is given in a single line in matrix form, as explained in Section \ref{importdata}.
+The subsequent two blocks of lines give the $J$ statistical operators and the $K$ outcomes of the optimal POVMs that correspond to the accessible information calculated in the final round of iteration.
+Each statistical operator/POVM outcome is given in a single line in matrix form, as explained in Section \ref{importdata}.

-Among the $K$ POVM elements, if any two elements, let's say $\Pi_{k_1}$ and $\Pi_{k_2}$, give equivalent probabilities, i.e. $p_{jk_1}p_{\cdot k_2}=p_{\cdot k_1}p_{jk_2}$ for all $j$, then these two POVM elements are replaced with one new POVM element, $\Pi_{k1}+\Pi_{k2}$, such that the new optimal POVM contains only $K-1$ elements.
-The last block of data in the output file gives the POVM after this elimination process, i.e. the POVM is the optimal POVM with the least number of elements.
+Among the $K$ outcomes, if any two outcomes, say $\Pi_{k_1}$ and $\Pi_{k_2}$, give equivalent probabilities, i.e. $p_{jk_1}p_{\cdot k_2}=p_{\cdot k_1}p_{jk_2}$ for all $j$, then these two POVM outcomes are replaced with one new POVM outcome, $\Pi_{k_1}+\Pi_{k_2}$, such that the new optimal POVM contains only $K-1$ outcomes.
+The last block of data in the output file gives the POVM after this elimination process, i.e. the POVM is the optimal POVM with the least number of outcomes.

+\textbf{Caution:} As is the case for all steepest-ascent methods, there is the possibility of convergence towards a local, rather than a global, maximum.
+There is no absolute protection against this danger, but in practice one can fight it efficiently by running the program many times for comparison, with different seeds.
+It also helps to start with a rather large $K$ value.